 It takes time to re-establish trust, get to know each other again and strengthen your bond.
 You and your partner have to be honest in order to make positive shifts and repair the relationship.
 This can be hard to do on your own, especially when you are operating from a place of such deep hurt.
 But, with the support of a skilled, empathetic therapist, you can even strengthen your relationship and even allow for an openness that you didn’t have before.

 You may have questions or concerns about couples or marriage counseling after an affair

 Can counseling do more damage to our relationship?

 The goal of therapy is never to make things worse.
 In a calm, neutral space, We will help you and your partner understand the affair and how it has affected your relationship.
 If you don’t address the affair, you can’t repair the wounds it has left behind.
 The process can be painful, but burying your feelings will only make them fester and grow.
 Identifying and working through infidelity can be instrumental in helping you both move toward lasting healing.

 If we try affair recovery counseling, I’ll just be criticized and blamed.

-I will provide you and your partner with as safe and non-judgmental environment to help work through the painful aftermath of the affair.
-I will help you create the boundaries and support needed to address the infidelity, offering you gentle language that can help you put a name to your feelings.
+We will provide you and your partner with as safe and non-judgmental environment to help work through the painful aftermath of the affair.
+We will help you create the boundaries and support needed to address the infidelity, offering you more effective ways to communicate your feelings.
 Once you have the right tools, you can move safely into the depths of what happened.
 That’s where true healing begins.

 It’s also important to note that my therapy approaches are proven to be highly effective.
 If you have never tried EFT or Imago Therapy, you will likely be surprised by the results.
 I have seen many couples foster renewed care and trust in their relationships.
 The same is possible for you.